 Nixon’s nefarious strategy for securing power divided this country like nothing since the Civil War.
 Due to his fear of hippies and left-wing campus movements, Nixon came between fathers and sons.
 To rally support for his prosecution of the Vietnam War he demagogued and exploited the bitter division between World War II era parents and their Baby Boomer offspring in such a way that many families have never recovered.

 However, Nixon’s true legacy is that since his paranoia-driven scandal, the best young people have no longer felt drawn into public service.
 Since Watergate, for 30-some years now -- taken as a whole -- the citizens who’ve gravitated toward politics for a career have not had the intellect, the sense of purpose, or the strength of character of their predecessors.

 Some trace the cycle of endless paybacks across the aisle to that era, as well.
 We can thank Tricky Dick for all that and more.

 So weep not for the sad, crazy Nixon of August, 1974.
 He did far more harm to America than whatever good he intended.
 On top of that, he had twenty years to come clean and clear the air.
 But he didn’t do it.
 He didn't even come close.
 In the two decades of his so-called “rehabilitation,” before his death in 1994, Nixon just kept on being Nixon.

-Yes, dear reader, I’m here to remind you, and the horse you rode in on, that Tricky Dick Nixon's fall from grace should be a lesson to us all -- he got what he deserved.
+Yes, dear reader, I’m here to remind you that Tricky Dick Nixon's fall from grace should be a lesson to us all -- he got what he deserved.